victorliu5296/victorliu5296.github.io/source/content/blog/math-blog/competitive-math/theory/geometry/Sine Law/index.md

 ---
-title: 'Sine Law (With Circimradius)'
+title: 'Sine Law (With Circumradius)'
 date: 2025-01-26T20:42:33-05:00
 summary: "An overview of the sine law, including the extended version with the circumradius"
 math: katex